Visiting Astronomers Travel Guide

-Visiting observers can make use of the AURA Compound Motel for overnight lodging in La Serena.
-With the construction of the new office building and data center for LSST, the La Serena motel was moved from its current location and accommodation to House 9.
-House 9 (or Casa 9) is located just east of the office buildings and the old motel building.
-The house consists of four bedrooms each with an adjacent bathroom, a kitchen, living/dining area, and a visitor bathroom.
+Visiting observers can make use of the AURA Compound Motel (House 9) for overnight lodging in La Serena.
+House 9 (or Casa 9) is located just east of the office buildings; the house consists of four bedrooms each with an adjacent bathroom, a kitchen, living/dining area, and a visitor bathroom.
 There is a large patio associated with the house, for which we will provide some furniture.
 In the longer term, we might fit 4 or 5 extra rooms in the back of the garden, depending on the demand for the hotel.

 Visiting astronomers in transit to/from the mountains may request day use of the lounge and visitor bathroom at Casa 9 if they have a long wait for their flights.
 See location map.